arangodb-helper/arangodb/docs/Manual/Programs/Starter/Options.md

 - `--starter.disable-ipv6=bool`

-if disabled, the starter will configure the `arangod` servers to bind to address `0.0.0.0` (all IPv4 interfaces) instead of binding to `[::]` (all IPv4 and all IPv6 interfaces).
+if disabled, the _Starter_ will configure the `arangod` servers to bind to address `0.0.0.0` (all IPv4 interfaces) instead of binding to `[::]` (all IPv4 and all IPv6 interfaces).

 This is useful when IPv6 has actively been disabled on your machine.

+- `--starter.unique-port-offsets=bool`

+If set to true, all port offsets (of slaves) will be made globally unique.
+By default (value is false), port offsets will be unique per slave address.

+- `--starter.debug-cluster=bool`

+IF `Starter.debug-cluster` is set, the start will record the status codes it receives upon "server ready" requests to the log.
+This option is mainly intended for internal testing.

+### Server options

 - `--server.arangod=path`